 - Only support VM images; containers, even those derived from official distro publishers' images, aren't supported.

 - Only versions that run OpenSSL 1.x by default are supported.

 If you are using a distro or version that is not currently supported and doesn't align to our support model, we recommend that you fork this repo, acknowledging that Microsoft support will not provide assistance with forked agent versions.

 Starting from Agent version 1.13.27, the Linux Agent will support both Python 2 and 3.
 We always recommend using the latest agent.

-If you are using an older version of the agent, you must have the Virtual Machine use python 2 by default.
-If your virtual machine is using a distro that doesn't include Python 2 by default then you must install it.
+If you're using an older version of the agent, you must have the Virtual Machine use Python 2 by default.
+If your virtual machine is using a distro that doesn't include Python 2 by default, then you must install it.
 The following sample commands will install Python 2 on different distros.

 - Red Hat, CentOS, Oracle: